lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 [i]Enough of this.[/i]

 Like in a daze, she turned in a haze, a rat in a maze filled with wrong choices...
-Facing the hut, she gripped tightly the woodcutters axe left lying at her hooves, then lunged forward, climbed the small ladder at the side of the building.
-There was the nexus of the machine, its soul, while most of the ugly body was concealed down below.
+Facing the hut, she gripped tightly the woodcutters axe left lying on the grass, then lunged forward, climbed the small ladder at the side of the building.
+There was placed the nexus of the machine, its soul, while most of the ugly body was concealed down below.
 Years of hard labor went into this thing.
-Priceless gemstones were laid in the foundation of the project, being hidden away in the houses of ponies to serve as amplifiers of their natural-born love.
-Dragon scales adorned the device, as well as exact replica of medallion on her chest, exquisite and unique, now heavy as lead...
+Priceless gemstones were laid in the foundation of the project, being hidden away in the houses of ponies to serve as absorbers and conductors of their natural-born love.
+Dragon scales adorned the device, as well as exact replica of the medallion on her chest, exquisite and unique, now heavy as lead...
 Prismia adored the machine, the culmination of her life's work.

 "*What am I doing?*"

 Her eyes went over the darkened town, and she noticed for the first time how the trees and grass near the hut became dull grey-brownish color, as if her laputan device was draining something from the air and ground itself.
 Tears streamed down her muzzle.
 If it will continue like that, many innocent ponies will just wither away, not even understanding in their ignorance what is happening, until it will be too late.
-And all because she was experimenting and scrying, trying to decipher what lies behind the emotion, or rather the *power*, of love...
+And all because she was experimenting and guessing, trying to decipher what lies behind the emotion, or rather the *power*, of love...

 "*What have I done?*"

 The filly was still nearby, as she flew on the rooftop after Prismia.
-The enchantress weighted the axe in her hooves, unsure.
+The enchantress weighted the axe in her wrinkly hooves, now unsure.

 "You have to go.
 Run off to your family.
 It isn't safe," she croaked in harsh, abrupt sentences.

-"I'm staying," she simply responded.
+"I'm staying," the filly simply responded.

 "You don't get it.
 I don't know what will happen if I... when I...
 The extrusion effect, the energy..."

 Tiny filly placed a hoof on her own, and again, there was this warm tingling sensation...
-A hot pie, just baked and fresh from the oven.
+Illusory images went through her mind, a breath of a wind from days long past.
+It brought the smell of a hot pie, fresh from the oven.
 Father's smile.
 A sunlight-filled field.
 A sudden letter, received from dear friend on the other side of the country.
-Simple words: "I miss you*"...
+Simple words: "I miss you"...
 A walk through the park when she was still young, while wearing a beautiful summer dress.
 Hours on end that she spent with her friends, just fooling and playing around.
-She remembered so vividly that other life, when the world was filled with fillies like this one, when she herself was just like her, long before she wanted to be feared, and revered, and cherished, swayed by all the visions of grandeur, met by all the burdens and heartbreak...
+She remembered so vividly that other life, when the world was filled with fillies like this one, when she herself was just like her, long before she wanted to be feared, and revered, and cherished, swayed by all the visions of grandeur, and met by all the burdens and heartbreak...

 Prismia smiled painfully.
 "You won't leave me..."